juliecherner/wishlist/README.md

-# Wishlist - Advanced one
+# Wishlist - Make the wishlist per specific person easily

 ## App for people who do not like spontaneous present and prefer planned purchases.